 The Market Power Mitigation (MPM) process determines when to use Default Energy Bids (DEB) and RMR Proxy Bids to in place of market bids in the CAISO markets.
 The MPM process analyzes the potential to exercise local market power and determines bid mitigation based on a single processing run that decomposes each resource's locational market price (LMP) into components relating to energy, losses, and competitive and non-competitive congestion components.
 Under this method, which is known as the LMP decomposition method, mitigation will be based on the non-competitive congestion component of each resource's LMP.
 If the non-competitive constraint congestion component is greater than zero its bid will be mitigated to the higher of the DEB, or RMR Proxy Bid, as applicable, and its competitive LMP if it is lower than the unmitigated bid.
-The purpose of the DEB is to mimic the variable costs rather than their submitted Bids.
+The purpose of the DEB is to mimic the variable cost of the generating units, so that in the IFM generators are dispatched based on their variable costs rather than their submitted Bids.
 Hence, the purpose of the DEB is to allow incremental dispatch based on variable cost.
 Once the MPM is complete, DAM LMPs are set for the dispatched capacity when the DAM runs.